 - 9 Tips about visiting Oradea

 Your first stop in Oradea should definitely be Union Square.
 It’s relatively new and you can tell since it’s super clean and in amazing shape.
-The buildings that surrounds it aren’t very large, but they are beautifully ornate and in bright colors.
-Like many people, we love European squares and this one surprised us by being both unique and lovely.
+The buildings that surround it aren’t very large, but they are beautifully ornate and in bright colors.
+We love European squares and this one pleasantly surprised us.

 Explore the Black Eagle Palace